 A studio room must be treated with absorption panels that absorb much of the sound that reaches them, and reflecting a (very) small part of it, trapping bass (bass traps) used in corners of the room to absorb the low frequencies especially bass accumulates in corners, diffusion panels, which dissipate sound, it scatters in different directions, but does not reflect such as a straight wall.

-For acoustic treatment I recommend you to study articles, books, and specialty materials for more details.
+For acoustic treatment, I recommend you study articles, books, and specialty materials for more details.
 Talk to people who have already done this and you can learn from them.